carlosdummy14/ultrafan/README.md

   - ❌ Add router
   - ❌ Define pages

-- 💡 PDF to print
+- 💡 PDF to print - 🛠 Working...
 - 💡 Backend to admin the league

   - ❌ Scores